Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

     }

- ApplicationContext context = new ClassPathXmlApplicationContext("Employee.xml");   is used to load the container so at the time of this class creation it will go to the Employee.xml file creates all the beans and inject the dependencies.
+ ApplicationContext context = new ClassPathXmlApplicationContext("Employee.xml");   is used to load the container so at the time of this class creation it will go to the Employee.xml file create all the beans and inject the dependencies.

- now using the getBean(" bean id ")  we are getting the object. so the getBean() returns an object. in our case we are requesting the container to give the bean of employee.
+ Now using the getBean(" bean id ")  we are getting the object. so the getBean() returns an object.
+In our case, we are requesting the container to give the bean of employee.

                      Employee employee = (Employee) context.getBean("emp");